b980106028/sharepoint-taxonomy-copier/README.md

 - Uses web login for SharePoint Online connection
 - Automatically copies taxonomy field values:
-  - Takes the taxonomy value from a source item (specified by SOURCE_ITEM_ID)
+  - Takes the taxonomy value (including term path and GUID) from a source item (specified by SOURCE_ITEM_ID)
   - Copies this value to all items that have empty taxonomy fields in the same list
-  - Preserves the term structure (GUID and hierarchical path) from the source item
+  - Automatically preserves the complete term structure from the source item
 - Smart update process:
   - Only updates items with empty taxonomy fields
   - Skips items that already have a value